Robinlovelace/open-gat/README.md

 such as carbon taxes would undoubtedly have geographic implications, but the intervention itself (charging a fixed price for the extraction and sale of atmosphere polluting substances) could be essentially non-geographic.
-Notwithstanding changes to national policies relating to transport, transport planning options, by contrast, are inherently spatial.
+Except for specific national transport policies such as fuel tax, transport policies tend to have geographic outcomes (to build new cycle infrastructure, for example, which must go somewhere).
 Even high level national plans for a walking and cycling revolution must be implemented locally, down to the level of streets, as illustrated by the still ongoing local implementation of Dutch cycling ambitions (Pucher and Buehler 2008).
 The political-democratic and local-geographic aspects of transport planning can be considered in isolation, but an integrated approach is necessary for effective policies (Hull 2008).
-This is well illustrated by prominent Mayoral transport policies in cities such as London\[2\], Paris\[3\], and Bogotá\[4\].
+This is well illustrated by prominent Mayoral transport policies in cities such as London\[3\], Paris\[4\], and Bogotá\[5\].

 With such issues — climate change, air pollution, obesity and social inequalities — high on the political agenda, and the benefits for ‘early